New Musical Theater of San Francisco, Inc.

-New Musical Theater of San Francisco is a non-profit corporation that produces original musicals.
+New Musical Theater of San Francisco was a non-profit corporation that produces original musicals at 414 Mason Street in San Francisco, California.
 It was founded in 2001 by Anne Nygren Doherty and John Doherty.
 In has produced a number of musicals, including "Musical Genius" and "Absolutely San Francisco".
 It has also produced cabaret shows such as "Round One Cabaret: Taking Charge in a Crazy World".